athol-m/PoetryTwitterBot/RespondWithImages.md

 # Responding to Mentions and Tweeting Images
 The code in this file is the main program file for a program that, when run, will stream the authenticated Twitter feed to look for mentions, assess mentions for keywords or images, then respond with either a phrase or the image and a phrase.

+Doing this requires that you have a [developer Twitter account](https://developer.twitter.com/en/apply-for-access.html) and have created a [Twitter app](https://developer.twitter.com/en/apps) for your project.

 ### Other files referenced by this program:
 **secrets.py** which holds the authentication tokens for the Twitter account